-The Jewish Museum founded in 1906 is the largest of its kind in Europe and contains a huge collection of sacred Jewish artefacts.
+The Jewish Museum, founded in 1906, is the largest of its kind in Europe and contains a huge collection of sacred Jewish artefacts.
 The expositions of the Jewish Museum in Prague are located in six historic sites.
-The Old-New Synagogue (Straronova synagoga) is still used for religious services but the others are converted into memorials and exhibition halls.
+The Old-New Synagogue (Straronova synagoga) is still used for religious services, but the others are converted into memorials and exhibition halls.
 The Old-New Synagogues name represents the change from being a new, modern building to now the oldest synagogue in Josefov.
 The Old-New Synagogue is also Europe’s oldest synagogue still in use and the centre for Prague’s Orthodox Jews.
-Above the entrance there is an elaborate tympanum covered in the twisting branches of a vine tree, its twelve bunches of grapes representing the tribes of Israel.
-Inside the pulpit is surrounded by a 15th century wrought-iron grill and on the walls there are scriptures from the 7th century recovered from a later ‘restoration’.
-It is hard to take in this view without feeling you have been transported back in time to this place 500 years ago.
+Above the entrance, there is an elaborate tympanum covered in the twisting branches of a vine tree, its twelve bunches of grapes representing the tribes of Israel.
+Inside the pulpit is surrounded by a 15th-century wrought-iron grill, and on the walls, there are scriptures from the 7th century recovered from a later ‘restoration’.
+It is hard to take this view without feeling you were transported back in time to this place 500 years ago.

 Jewish sights in Prague (all parts of Jewish Museum)